JuliaWood1/DH150-UX-Design/assignment08/README.md

 **Necessity for User Feedback** Throughout the whole process the user feedback was crucial to determine what was working and what needs changing.
 Based on the users input, I changed the focus of my app from a regular shopping app to a sustainable shopping app that's looking towards the future rather than the past.
 Furthermore, I also changed the entry screen, main scrolling menu, the shapes of the clothing images and more.

+**Start Early** Designing is an interative process, so every time you finish one thing it signals the beginning of another step.
+That being said, designing an interface takes a long time, and so does testing this interface.
+So one has to start early in order to find time to complete all the necessaryr steps.What I learned throughout this project is that it is crucial to start early so you have the time to create a product that you will be proud to show off.

 # Maybe at top idk